E-values as unnormalized weights in multiple testing: Simulation study

 \subsection{Evaluation}

 For the simulation study we compare the same methods as in Section~\ref{sec:data_analysis}.
-We apply these methods so as to control the FDR at $\alpha=0.1$.
-We evaluate methods in terms of their FDR, and their power, which we define as $\E[ (R_{\mathcal{D}} - F_{\mathcal{D}})/(K-K_0)]$.
+We apply these methods at a target false discovery rate of $\alpha=0.1$.
+We evaluate methods in terms of their false discovery rate, and their power, which we define as $\E\{ (R_{\mathcal{D}} - F_{\mathcal{D}})/(K-K_0)\}$.